akhdrv/MIRecognizer/README.md

 # MIRecognizer
-_A program for recognizing musical instruments._
+_A program for musical instruments recognition._

 **Requires Wolfram Mathematica 11.1!**